Marzuki Mohamad

 Marzuki bin Mohamad is a Malaysian political scientist and civil servant who was the former Principal Private Secretary to the 8th Prime Minister of Malaysia, Muhyiddin Yassin.
-He is currently an associate professor at the Department of Political Science, AbdulHamid A. AbuSulayman Kulliyyah of Islamic Revealed Knowledge and Human Sciences, International Islamic University of Malaysia (IIUM).
+He is currently an associate professor in the Department of Political Science, AbdulHamid A. AbuSulayman Kulliyyah of Islamic Revealed Knowledge and Human Sciences, International Islamic University of Malaysia (IIUM).

 Education

 He obtained his first degree, a Bachelor of Laws, from the International Islamic University of Malaysia.
 Then he continued his studies at the postgraduate level at the National University of Malaysia and obtained a Master of Arts (Political Science) and finally continued his PhD studies (Political Science and International Relations) at the Australian National University, Australia.

 Career

 Marzuki started his career as an academician, where he first lectured at International Islamic University of Malaysia in 1999.
 A close confidant of Muhyiddin Yassin, he started working with him as a research intern at the Center for Leadership and Development Studies (CELDES), whose duties included helping Muhyiddin when he became the Minister of Youth and Sports of Malaysia.

-He was then absorbed to become a Special Officer when Muhyiddin was appointed as Deputy Prime Minister in 2009.
-Later, he was appointed as the Special Officer of the 10th Deputy Prime Minister from 2009 to 2013.
+He was then appointed as Special Officer to the Deputy Prime Minister of Malaysia when Muhyiddin was appointed as Deputy Prime Minister in 2009.
 In 2013, he was then promoted as a political secretary to the Minister of Education I of Malaysia.
-In 2018, he was appointed as the Special Task Officer of the Minister of Home Affairs until 2020.
+In 2018, he was appointed as the Special Functions Officer to the Minister of Home Affairs until 2020.

 After the resignation of Mahathir Mohamad on 24 February 2020, the new Prime Minister, Muhyiddin Yassin took his place and Marzuki was appointed as the Principal Private Secretary, or, in other words, the Chief of Staff to the Prime Minister of Malaysia.

 After Tan Sri Muhyiddin resigned as the 8th Prime Minister and was subsequently appointed as the Chairman of the National Rehabilitation Council, Marzuki was appointed as Senior Confidential Secretary to the Chairman of the National Rehabilitation Council.

 After GE15, he returned to serve as an associate professor in the Department of Political Science, International Islamic University of Malaysia.